Greenslopes, Queensland: Geography

-Stephens Mountain
+The land use is mostly residential with some shops.
+In the south-west of the locality is the Greenslopes Private Hospital and an Energex office and service centre.

 Stephens Mountain is the south-west of the suburb, rising to 55 m (27.5117°S 153.0434°E).
 It is located between the Greenslopes Private Hospital located on a ridge leading east from its highest point, and the Greenslopes busway station and the Pacific Motorway to the west.
 The hill is low and its highest points are still covered in scrub.
-Norman Creek drains the areas surrounding the mountain.

-Climate

-Greenslopes shares Brisbane's humid sub-tropical climate, but the hot summer days are often mitigated by cooling afternoon breezes, especially in the higher areas.
-Winters are usually drier with very mild temperatures.